 Event coordinators also rely on radios to increase ticket sales.

-So, participating in an event or hosting one could help promote your station.
+So, participating in an event or hosting one could help promote your internet radio station.

 Search Engine Optimization (SEO)